VERIFY BEFORE RELYING

 | Will you add exam prep after the course? | You know the course final is not the state exam | You expect the course alone to carry you |

 If you hit two or more red flags, self-paced may still work, but you need an external structure.
-That could mean a fixed weekly calendar, a study partner, a provider with strong instructor support, or choosing livestream instead.
+That means a fixed weekly calendar, a study partner, a provider with strong instructor support, or choosing livestream instead.

 As a planning range, provider pricing observed in May 2026 puts basic online self-paced 63-hour courses around $70 to $150, mid-tier online courses around $249 to $459, and classroom or live-school packages around $399 to $799 depending on bundle and provider.
 Use those as planning numbers only, then verify current pricing, access length, refund terms, retake fees, proctoring requirements, and whether exam prep is included before enrolling.